 FROM TIBERIAS WITH LOVEOn Thursday mornings in March 2017, Rabbi Glazer offered the four-session From Tiberias With Love: Letters of Spiritual Direction from 1777 Community in Eretz Yisrael.
 No knowledge of Hebrew was required.
 Click here to learn more about this popular mini-course, which may resume later in the year.

 THINKING MATTERS: MODERN JEWISH PHILOSOPHYJoin our impressive line-up of teachers to wrestle with some of the exciting and challenging questions of modern Jewish philosophy!
 Can there be such a thing as a Jewish philosophy, or a philosophy of Judaism?
 How have Jewish traditions participated in the philosophical canon or in philosophical questioning in modern times?
 How do Judaism and philosophy relate to the broader question of the modern relationship of ethics, religion, and theology to philosophy?
 Different sections taught by various leaders.
-Details about the current semester of Thinking Matters can be found here and here.
+Details about recent semesters of Thinking Matters can be found here and here.

 When: Thursdays (except summer), 6:30 or 7 p.m., depending on instructor